kimmccaskill/whats-new/README.md

 ### Overview of Site:
 - This application is a news application that displays news articles received from an API
 - The user has ability to filter news articles by category or using the search bar to find articles containing a specific word
-- The site can be tested for accessibility via Chrome Dev tools running accessibility audits.

 ### Technologies Used:
-- HTML
-- CSS/Sass
-- Javascript/jQuery
+- Javascript/React
-- Mocha/Chai
+- HTML/CSS
-- git
+- Jest/Enzyme

 ## Setup